Maumee Valley Country Day School: Site history

+Awards and honors

+In July 2023, it was announced that readers of Toledo Area Parent News had voted Maumee Valley Country Day School as their "Favorite Private School" in the 2022 Family Favorites contest.

+In April 2023, the Lower School received the 2023 "Eco Elementary School Award" for its ongoing efforts to expand the use of nature in its classrooms and extracurricular activities.
+The annual award recognizes a preschool, kindergarten, or elementary school for promoting environmental understanding and respect throughout the study body.
+It is awarded by the Science Alliance for Valuing the Environment (S.A.V.E.), a nonprofit organization at Lourdes University that serves the Toledo region with sustainability-focused programs.

 Renovation

-By the mid 2000s, it was becoming clear that the existing upper school building, which was approaching 50 years of age, was too small and poorly heated/cooled to meet the needs of students.
-In 2007, a massive capital campaign was launched to rebuild the upper school buildings.
-During the summer of 2009, the upper school commons area was demolished and construction on the foundation for the new building began.
-The old upper school classrooms were demolished in March, 2011.
+By the mid-2000s, it became clear that the existing Upper School building, which was approaching 50 years of age, was too small and poorly heated/cooled to meet the needs of students.
+In 2007, a massive capital campaign was launched to rebuild the Upper School buildings.
+During the summer of 2009, the Upper School commons area was demolished and construction on the foundation for a new building began.
+The old Upper School classrooms were demolished in March 2011.

 Another part of the plan included connecting the buildings to make traversing the campus easier.
-The plan included a connector that joined all of these buildings through the addition of an enclosed hallway between the Lower School and Smead buildings, giving students access to every building without traveling outside.
-The balcony area around the lunch room was enclosed in glass as well.
-The Smead building, which is also the oldest structure on campus, was renovated to house the entire early childhood (Preschool-Kindergarten) program.
+The plan included a connector that joined all buildings through the addition of an enclosed hallway between the Lower School and Smead buildings, giving students access to every building without traveling outside.
+The balcony area around the Dining Hall was enclosed in glass as well.
+The Smead Building, which is also the oldest structure on campus, was renovated to house the entire early childhood (Preschool-Kindergarten) program.
 Finally, a small roof was added next to the drop-off area to protect students from bad weather while they wait for buses or carpools.
-The entire operation, known as the "Under One Roof" project, totaled over 15 million dollars.
+The entire operation, known as the "Under One Roof" project, totaled over $15 million.

 The new building was designed by the parents of one of the students.
-It is considerably larger than the old upper school building, with an average of 25% more floorspace per classroom.
-It was placed on the footprint of the old upper school commons room and contains two floors.
+It is considerably larger than the previous Upper School, with an average of 25 percent more floorspace per classroom.
+It was placed on the footprint of the old Upper School commons room and contains two floors.
 The new building incorporates natural lighting to reduce energy consumption.
-The class of 2015 will be the first group of students to occupy this new building during all four years of high school (the class of 2014 will occupy the building for about 3 years).

-There were no plans to renovate the lower and middle school building in the project.

 Athletics

-The school is a member of the Ohio High School Athletic Association (OHSAA) and competes in the ten-school Toledo Area Athletic Conference (TAAC) conference.
-The school has co-ed teams in eight sports at the varsity and junior varsity levels including track and field, field hockey, tennis, soccer, golf, baseball, lacrosse, basketball, and swimming.
-The school used to have a football team, but this was canceled in the late 1970s.
-In the 2005-06 school year alone, 13 student-athletes were named all-state and three were recruited for Division I athletics.
+The school is a member of the Ohio High School Athletic Association (OHSAA) and competes in the 10-school Toledo Area Athletic Conference (TAAC).
+The school has co-ed teams in eight sports at the varsity and junior varsity levels, including track and field, field hockey, tennis, soccer, golf, lacrosse, basketball, and swimming.
+The school used to have a football team, but it was canceled in the late 1970s.
+In the 2005-06 school year, 13 student-athletes were named All-State and three were recruited for Division I athletics.